 The Company's consolidated financial statements have been prepared using International Financial Reporting Standards ("IFRS") on a going concern, which presumes that the Company will continue in operation for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of business.
-During the six months ended June 30, 2019, the Company incurred operating losses in the amount of \$3,143,818 and negative cash used in operations of \$3,003,542.
-As at June 30, 2019, the Company had a working capital surplus of \$2,216,849, cash of \$162,044, and shareholders' equity of \$1,384,536.
+During the nine months ended September 30, 2019, the Company incurred operating losses in the amount of \$3,090,331 and negative cash used in operations of \$3,555,346.
+As at September 30, 2019, the Company had a working capital surplus of \$2,302,785, cash of \$17,144, and shareholders' equity of \$1,542,065.

 The Company's ability to continue as a going concern is dependent upon achieving sustained profitability through its business plan and the ability to raise additional debt or equity financing to fund its operations.
 Various risks and uncertainties affecting the Company's operations including, but not limited to, the rate of commercialization of the Company's offerings, the public policy environment for renewable energy solutions, the Company's ability to raise sufficient equity and/or debt financing, the ability of the Company to work with its bank to resolve any defaults of its loan agreement as they may arise, and general global economic conditions.
-There are no guarantees that the funds raised will be sufficient to sustain the Company's ongoing operations beyond twelve months or that additional debt or equity financing will be available to the Company or available at acceptable terms.
-Failure to implement the Company's business plan or the ability for the Company to raise sufficient funds could have a material adverse effect on the Company's financial condition and/or financial performance.
+There are no guarantees that the funds raised will be sufficient to sustain the Company's ongoing operations beyond twelve months or that additional debt or equity financing will be available to the Company to raise sufficient funds could have a material adverse effect on the Company's financial condition and/or financial performance.
 Accordingly, there are material risks and uncertainties that cast significant doubt about the Company's ability to continue as a going concern.